discos/suricate/docs/index.rst

    azimuth and elevation, device temperatures, configurations, LO frequencies and so forth.
 The :ref:`user-guide` chapter of this documentation explains how to easily get them.
-If you are a system administrator in charge to install the Suricate services, then the :ref:`admin-guide` is intended to be read from you.
+If you are a system administrator in charge of installing Suricate, please read the :ref:`admin-guide`.